Yvette Fielding: Blue Peter and beyond

-In 2004, Fielding was named 'Multichannel personality of the year' at the Variety Club Showbusines awards.
+In 2004, Fielding was named 'Multichannel personality of the year' at the Variety Club Showbusiness awards.
 In 2005, Fielding appeared as Annie Lennox in a celebrity special of ITV's Stars in Their Eyes, and also appeared as a guest panellist on Channel 5 show The Wright Stuff (Fielding made further guest appearances on the show in 2008 and 2009).

-Later in the same year she also made a guest appearance on the BBC music quiz show Never Mind the Buzzcocks.
-In 2007 Fielding appeared as a guest on the ITV chat show Loose Women, and appeared as a contestant in the ITV2 reality television programme Deadline, finishing second.
+In 2007, Fielding appeared as a guest on the ITV chat show Loose Women, and appeared as a contestant in the ITV2 reality television programme Deadline, finishing second.
 Later on in the year she appeared as a guest on That Antony Cotton Show.
 In January 2008, Fielding appeared as a contestant on the BBC quiz show Celebrity Mastermind, with her specialist subject being Henry VIII.

 Fielding and her husband were the celebrity subjects of a one-hour documentary for Living called Living With Yvette & Karl which aired on 1 November 2008.
 A sequel documentary entitled In Bed with Yvette & Karl which aired on Living on 17 January 2009, charted Fielding's hysterectomy operation and recovery.
 A full-length series of In Bed with Yvette & Karl, was then commissioned, and aired on Living during June and July 2009.
 In October 2009, a further documentary entitled Yvette & Karl: Life begins at 40 was broadcast.
 From February to March 2009, Fielding appeared in the ITV1 variety TV show Saturday Night Takeaway.
-Fielding featured in the Ant v Dec segment of the programme, as a member of Ant's team (she was eliminated from the contest in the 5th round).

 On 21 May 2009, Fielding appeared for a fourth time on The Paul O'Grady Show, and a day later, she appeared on Friday Night with Jonathan Ross.
 In May 2009, Fielding appeared as a guest on the ITV talent show spin-off Britain's Got More Talent.
 In July 2009, Fielding was a celebrity panellist in an episode of the Channel 4 comedy show 8 out of 10 Cats.
 In November 2009, Fielding appeared as a celebrity contestant in an episode of Come Dine with Me, finishing third.
 In May 2010, Fielding appeared as a guest on the Channel 5 chat show Justin Lee Collins: Good Times.
 In December 2011, Fielding appeared as part of a celebrity team on the BBC Two quiz show Eggheads.